Skip to content

 The browser will check for recent updates.

-3. Tap on the Download and Install command button.
+3. Tap the Download and Install command button.

 Download and Install the Software Update in iOS device

-4. The iOS will be updated with the latest Safari upgrades.
+The iOS will be updated with the latest upgrades, which might include fixing the sandboxing issue.

-There’s no doubt that third-party extensions are a great way to enhance your browsing experience with Safari.
-But many times, these extensions create conflicts with your built-in browser features.
-And it might also result from the Safari browser’s sandbox conflicts.
+There’s no doubt that third-party extensions are a great way to enhance the functionality of existing browsers.
+But many times, these extensions create conflicts with your built-in features.

-All you need to do is disable the extensions and check if that resolves the issue; you can refer to the following steps:
+All you need to do is turn off the active extensions and check if that resolves the issue.

 1. Open the Settings app on your iPhone.